-Problem Statement 1 (Prioritized): : Students continue to struggle with reading, writing and thinking skills that enable them to perform at or above grade level in all content areas Root Cause: : Students with diverse language backgrounds and experiences take longer to develop strong literacy skills.
-Our diverse population of students enters school with different levels of preparedness, which has been complicated by the pandemic in which students didn't receive literacy instruction in a systematic and intentional way.
+Problem Statement 1 (Prioritized): Students continue to struggle with reading, writing and thinking skills that enable them to perform at or above grade level in all content areas.
+Root Cause: Students with diverse language backgrounds and experiences take longer to develop strong literacy skills.
+Our diverse population of students enters school with different levels of preparedness.

-Problem Statement 2 (Prioritized): Parent involvement, especially with diverse populations, and community partnerships are not as strong as we would like Root Cause: PTA has not been successfully active in the past few years.
-Many parents are working multiple jobs, and others feel less comfortable being a part of the campus because of language/cultural barriers.
+Problem Statement 2 (Prioritized): Parent involvement, especially with diverse populations, and community partnerships are not as strong as we would like.
+Root Cause: PTA has not been successfully active in the past few years.